Newsletter

 ChatGPT alone has over 880 million monthly active users.
 That’s a larger audience than Google Shopping reaches in most merchant categories.
 And unlike paid shopping ads, being in the Shopify Catalog costs nothing extra.

 The ranking logic is completely different from traditional SEO.
 Backlinks and domain authority don’t matter here.
 What matters is catalog completeness, description clarity, structured attributes, and how well your product data answers the specific question a buyer is asking in natural language.
+This is the same shift we covered in our AEO guide: the content (and now products) that get cited by AI tools follow completely different rules than the content that ranks on Google.
 The merchants who win this channel won’t be the ones with the best SEO.
 They’ll be the ones with the cleanest product data.

 This is a fundamental shift in how products get discovered online.
 For 20 years, the game has been Google search rankings.
 Now there’s a second game running in parallel inside AI conversations, and the rules are different.